-Facing the sunrise, this tropical paradise destination along Mexico’s Riviera Maya has beautiful sandy beaches and crystal clear waters.
-It’s also a scuba diver’s paradise with many cenotes and caves to explore.
+Where is Tulum?
+This tropical paradise is located about 2-hours south of Cancun, along Mexico’s Riviera Maya.
+Boasting beautiful sandy beaches and crystal clear water, Tulum is also a scuba diving paradise with many cenotes and caves to explore.

 Tulum is a place where the ancient and the modern world blend together.
 Today you’ll find a mix of ancient Mayan ruins, yoga retreats, shopping, restaurants, and plenty of famous people who flock here to refresh their mind, body, and soul.

-In fact, the Mexican government is opening a new international airport in Tulum sometime in 2023.
+In fact, the Mexican government is opening a new international airport in Tulum (as well as a train) sometime in 2023.